maximemoreillon/prisma-auto-crud/README.md

-# Prisma Auto CRUD
+# Auto CRUD

-An express middleware that generates routes and CRUD controllers for every table defined in a prisma schema.
+At its core, Auto CRUD is an express middleware that generates routes and CRUD controllers for every table defined in a prisma schema.
+As such, it can be integrated in an existing Express app to kickstart a project involving CRUD.
+On the other hand, if the functionalities of Auto CRUD can be used as is, it is also provided as a Docker container.

+## Usage as a module

 ## Install